mdblp/platform/docs/UpdatedData.md

 - deviceEvent - Zen mode
 - deviceEvent - Private Mode

 _Note_: the examples below focused on the new fields.
-All the other fields (such as time, timezone, timezoneOffset) are not impacted by those changes and will not reauire updates.
+All the other fields (such as time, timezone, timezoneOffset) are not impacted by those changes and will not require updates.

 ## wizard